weenming/MLTF-designer/README.md

 # MLTF-designer
-Framework for multi-layer thin film (MLTF) design
+Framework for multi-layer thin film (MLTF) design introduced in our paper `A review on MLTF Design`